scious/documentation/docs/scious-search/latest.md

 2. `Result type` Search result data type.
 3. `Search query` Set to the Typing Trigger `Output text` for best results.
 4. `Fields to search` The Bubble fields to search supplied as a JSON list.
 5. `Filters` This section allows you to compose your filters using Javascript.
-Follow your search provider's syntax for building filtering strings.
+For details, checkout our [Filters Deep Dive](#filters-deep-dive) section.
 6. `Sort by` A dictionary of the fields to sort by specified in JSON.
 7. `Results per page` Number of search results returned in each page of results.
 8. `Page` The current page of search results to display starting at "1".